vicgalle/sgmcmc-force/README.md

 This notebook contains the samplers from the papers ["Stochastic Gradient MCMC with Repulsive Forces"](https://arxiv.org/abs/1812.00071) and "Accelerating Stochastic Gradient Markov Chain Monte Carlo with Momentum and Repulsive Forces" (to appear soon).

 All the samplers are implemented in [jax](https://github.com/google/jax/).
-You can open the notebook and then run it in Colab.
+You can open the notebooks and then run it in Colab.

 ### SG-MCMC samplers

-The implemented samplers/optimizers are:
+The implemented samplers/optimizers are located in ```Samplers_jax.ipynb```.
+The implemented ones are:

 * SVGD (Stein Variational Gradient Descend)